SoftUni-Internal/interactive-content/RO/05-Conditional-Statements-Exercise/02-Problem.md

 - If it\'s **circle** - on the next line you will receive a single number - the **radius**.
 - If the figure is **triangle**, on the next **two** lines you will be given the **length** of its size and the **height** to it.

+The input numbers will be floating-point numbers.

+## Output

 The result should be **formatted to the third decimal point**.

 ## Example